Egozit/sei-monitoring/README.md

-# Sei node monitoring tool manual guide
+# Sei node monitoring tool
 ## Community dashboard by L0vd.com: [Dashboard link](http://95.216.2.219:3000/d/sei/sei-monitoring-by-l0vd?orgId=1&refresh=30s)

 To monitor you node your should install and configure: